 There isn’t any shortage of personal injury claims solicitors firms out there for you to choose from.
 But we believe that you would benefit the most from working with us.
 Our solicitors have plenty of experience in handling personal injury claims and they will put their expertise to good use in trying to win you the full amount of compensation you could be entitled to.
 You can enjoy the benefits of the free legal advice our team offers and the support offered by our personal injury lawyers through a free consultation and our claims are made on a no win no fee basis.

 Taking legal action can be expensive if you have to pay for solicitors fees and for legal advice and consultation, Accident Claims UK can take that load off your mind by offering you no win no fee claims.
-These are a type of personal injury claim in which the client doesn’t have to pay for their solicitors services unless the claim is successful, and pays for the solicitor’s services by giving them a portion of their compensation in the event of a successful claim.
+These are a type of personal injury claim in which the client doesn’t have to pay for their solicitors services unless the claim is successful, and pays for the solicitor’s services by giving them a portion of their compensation in the event of a successful claim as a success fee.
 The exact terms of providing the solicitor with payment from the compensation is negotiable but the maximum amount that can be offered to the solicitor is 25% of the compensation.

 If you are interested in starting a claim for compensation or if you would like to ask further questions and receive advice you can contact us right away by calling 0800 073 8801 or by filling our websites contact sheet for one of our team members to call you back.

 FAQ On Hospital Medication Error Claims